-In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass and diversity.
-However, this assemblage was similar to that found on previous inspections, and upshore intertidal reef environments generally support less biomass and diversity than downshore environments.
-The assemblage of species found downshore from the outfall was similar to what would be expected at this elevation on the shore and was comparable with previous inspections.
+In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass, although species diversity appeared to have increased considerably since the previous inspection.
+This assemblage was typical of upshore intertidal reef environments, which generally support less biomass and diversity than downshore environments.
+The assemblage of species found downshore from the outfall, which included a number of crab and fish species, was similar to what would be expected at this elevation on the shore and was comparable with previous inspections.

 In summary, despite the high concentration of contaminants discharged during the backwash, no environmental effects were detected and the composition of intertidal species identified during this inspection was considered normal for this type of environment.
-It was also encouraging to see a decrease in Ulva sp. cover in the vicinity of the outfall, and an increase in the diversity of species identified within the influence of the outfall, since the diversion of greywater from the stormwater to sewerage network.
-Despite no adverse effects being detected, it is recommended that the backwash discharge is redirected to sewer as soon as practicable.
+It was also encouraging to see an increase in species diversity in the vicinity of the outfall, with this diversity mostly found in localised rock pools, since the diversion of greywater from the stormwater to sewerage network.
+Despite no adverse effects being detected beyond the mixing zone, it is recommended that the backwash discharge is redirected to sewer as soon as practicable.

+Angela Smith

-Angela Smith Technical Officer
+Technical Officer

-Thomas McElroy

-Marine Ecologist

-Appendix III
+Thomas McElroy Marine Ecologist Appendix III

-Marine ecological inspection 8 May 2018
+Marine ecological inspection 6 May 2019